freebsd/freebsd-quarterly/2019q3/llsc.md

-Using the strong implementation for casueword is apparently dangerous, since the same address is potentially accessible to other, potentially malicious, threads in the same process or even to other process.
-If such thread constantly dirties the cache line used by ll/sc loop, it practically could make the kernel-mode thread to stuck in the loop forever.
+Using the strong implementation for casueword is apparently dangerous, since the same address is potentially accessible to other, potentially malicious, threads in the same process or even to other processes.
+If such thread constantly dirties the cache line used by ll/sc loop, it practically could make the kernel-mode thread get stuck in the loop forever.
 Since the loop is tight, and it does not check for signals, the thread cannot be stopped or killed.